truongsonghiep/journey-to-the-west/chapter_001.md

 In breaking pines or chopping trees
 Where's the man to equal him?
 The Monkey King drew near and called out:
 “Reverend immortal!
-Your disciple raises his hands.”
+Your disciple raises his hands."*
 The woodcutter was so flustered that he dropped his ax as he turned to return the salutation.
 “Blasphemy!
 Blasphemy!” he said.
 “I, a foolish fellow with hardly enough clothes or food!
-How can I bear the title of immortal?”
+How can I bear the title of immortal?"*
-The Monkey King said, *"If you are not an immortal, how is it that you speak his language?”
+The Monkey King said, *"If you are not an immortal, how is it that you speak his language?"*
-The woodcutter asked, *"What did I say that sounded like the language of an immortal?”
+The woodcutter asked, *"What did I say that sounded like the language of an immortal?"*
 The Monkey King explained, *"When I came just now to the forest's edge, I heard you singing, „Those I meet, if not immortals, would be Daoists, seated quietly to expound the Yellow Court.‟ The Yellow Court contains the perfected words of the Way and Virtue.
-What can you be but an immortal?”
-Laughing, the woodcutter said, *"I can tell you this much: the tune of that lyric is named „A Court Full of Blossoms,‟ and it was taught to me by an immortal, a neighbor of mine.
+What can you be but an immortal?"* Laughing, the woodcutter said, *"I can tell you this much: the tune of that lyric is named „A Court Full of Blossoms,‟ and it was taught to me by an immortal, a neighbor of mine.
 He saw that I had to struggle to make a living and that my days were full of worries, so he told me to recite the poem whenever I was troubled.
 This, he said, would both comfort me and rid me of my difficulties.
 It happened that I was anxious about something just now, so I sang the song.
-It didn't occur to me that I would be overheard.”
+It didn't occur to me that I would be overheard."*
 The Monkey King said, *"If you are a neighbor of the immortal, why don't you follow him in the cultivation of the Way?
-Wouldn't it be nice to learn from him the formula for eternal youth?”
+Wouldn't it be nice to learn from him the formula for eternal youth?"*
 The woodcutter replied, *"My lot has been a hard one all my life.
 When I was young, I was indebted to my parents‟ nurture until I was eight or nine.
 As soon as I began to have some understanding of human affairs, my father unfortunately died, and